mnvr/music-making-machines/README.md

 > Remember that everything is a voltage.
 (Most) modules are not about "audio" or
 > "CV".
 It only matters whether a signal is at audio rate when trying to move to
 > a speaker.
 Before that, at any point, it is only voltages.

+> [!WARNING]
+>
+> While we just emphasized that everything is a voltage, there is one
+> implementation distinction between "audio" voltages and "CV" voltages.
+The VCV
+> VCO uses anti-aliasing to avoid introducing harmonics beyond the Nyquist
+> frequency, so the waveforms it generates exhibit the Gibbs effect (i.e. the
+> square waves are not exactly square but wiggle at the edges).
+>
+> The VCV LFO doesn't use anti-aliasing.
+Thus, the LFO is more suited for
+> generating CV for modulation, while the VCO is more suitable for generating
+> audible waveforms.

 Input and output voltages carried by patch cables are thus in the (virtual) voltage unit, V. Both oscillators and CV generators typically produce 10 Vpp